2014–15 Iowa State Cyclones men's basketball team

 The 2014–15 Iowa State Cyclones men's basketball team represented Iowa State University during the 2014–15 NCAA Division I men's basketball season.
 The Cyclones were coached by Fred Hoiberg, who was in his fifth season.
 They played their home games at Hilton Coliseum in Ames, Iowa and competed in the Big 12 Conference.

 They finished the season 25–9, 12–6 in Big 12 play to finish in second place.
 They defeated Texas, Oklahoma, and Kansas to become champions of the Big 12 Conference tournament to earn an automatic bid to the NCAA tournament.
 In the NCAA Tournament they were upset by UAB in the first round.

 At the conclusion of the season, head coach Fred Hoiberg accepted the same position with the Chicago Bulls of the NBA.

 Previous season

 The Cyclones finished 28–8, and 11–7 in Big 12 play to finish in a tie for 3rd place in the regular season conference standings.
-They defeated Kansas State, Kansas, and Baylor to become champions of the Big 12 Conference tournament to earn and automatic bid to the NCAA tournament.
-In the NCAA Tournament they defeated North Carolina Central and North Carolina to advance to the Sweet Sixteen where they lost to UConn.
+They defeated Kansas State, Kansas, and Baylor to become champions of the Big 12 Conference tournament to earn an automatic bid to the NCAA tournament.
+In the NCAA Tournament, they defeated North Carolina Central and North Carolina to advance to the Sweet Sixteen, where they lost to UConn.